The best places to go for a night out in Peterborough this week

 Live Music

-Charters, Town Bridge: Charters Summer Sundays presents The Midas Touch, a brand new band featuring some of Peterborough’s finest and most accomplished musicians.
-The line-up boasts Martin Ferguson from Groove Cartell on vocals (pictured top right), Spike T Smith on drums, Jamie Cranfield on guitar and Jack Parkinson on bass.

-Parkway Sports and Social club, Maskew Avenue: Line Dancing with Texas Tornados - doors open from 7pm.
+Parkway Sports and Social Club, Maskew Avenue: Organist David Last will be performing, doors open from 7pm.

 Karaoke